Tenshō-in: Biography

-Tenshōin was born in Kagoshima in 1835.
+Tenshōin was born in Kagoshima in 1836.
 In 1853, she became the adopted daughter of Shimazu Nariakira.
 On August 21, 1853, she travelled by land from Kagoshima via Kokura to the Edo jurisdiction, never to return to Kagoshima again.

 Atsuko was thought to have been sent to Edo Castle with the aim of helping Shimazu Nariakira politically.
 The question of the next heir to the shogunate was divided between the choice of Tokugawa Yoshinobu, then head of the Hitotsubashi-Tokugawa house and Tokugawa Yoshitomi, then head of Kii-Tokugawa house.
 In order to ensure that Yoshinobu became the next in succession, Atsuko was arranged to wed into the Tokugawa clan.

 On 18 November 1856, Atsuko married Tokugawa Iesada and became a Midaidokoro.
 In 1858, both Tokugawa Iesada and Shimazu Nariakira died.
 The 14th shōgun was decided to be Iesada's cousin and adopted son, Tokugawa Iemochi.
 Following the demise of her husband, Atsuko took the tonsure, becoming a Buddhist nun, and took the name Tenshōin on 26 August 1858, and she was given Junior Third Rank.
 In 1862, as part of the Kōbu Gattai ("Union of Court and Bakufu") movement, Iemochi was married to Imperial Princess Kazu-no-Miya Chikako daughter of Emperor Ninkō, and younger sister of Emperor Kōmei.
 The Satsuma clan brought up the request for Tenshōin to return to Satsuma, but was rejected by Tenshōin herself.
 In 1866, Iemochi died.
 Tokugawa Yoshinobu became the next shōgun.
 During the Meiji Restoration, Tenshōin and her daughter in law, Seikan'in (Kazu-no-Miya's name after tonsure) helped negotiate for the peaceful surrender of Edo Castle.

 She spent her remaining years nurturing Tokugawa Iesato, the 16th head of the Tokugawa clan.
 She moved into the Tokugawa residence in Sendagaya, in the Shibuya district, Tokyo.
 She suffered from Parkinson's disease which eventually took her life on November 20, 1883, at the age of 47.
 She was buried in Kaneiji in Ueno, Tokyo, together with her husband, Onkyoin (Iesada).
-Beside Onkyoin and Tenshoin tombs, There is loquat tree planted there as it was Tenshoin's favorite food.

 The 2008 NHK Taiga drama Atsuhime was a fifty-episode television dramatization of her life.